-Compared with the several hours current methods of cancer cell imaging can take, each cancer test using this AI method can be completed in less than 35 minutes.
-And the AI method can classify single cells with an accuracy rate of more than 95 percent.
+Compared with the several hours current methods of cancer cell imaging can take, each cancer test using this method can be completed in less than 35 minutes, classifying single cells with an accuracy rate of more than 95 percent!

 “The ability to analyze single cells is one of the holy grails of health innovation for precision medicine or personalized therapy,” says research lead Professor Lim Chwee Teck, Director of the Institute for Health Innovation & Technology (iHealthtech) at NUS.
 “Our proof-of-concept study demonstrates the potential of our technique to be used as a fast, inexpensive and accurate tool for cancer diagnosis.”

 Current techniques for examining a single cell can cause toxic effects or even kill the cell.
 But the approach developed by the NUS research team can tell the difference between cells coming from normal and cancerous tissue, as well as among different types of cancer — all while keeping the cells alive.

 In the NUS method, a pH-sensitive dye is applied to living cells that changes color depending on how acidic the cell is.
 Cancer cells have an altered pH compared with normal cells, so they react differently to the dye, changing their RGB pattern.